PhilipQuirke/SkyCombAnalystHelp/DroneDataPort.md

 ## Drone SD Card
 Some drones have a removable SD Card (aka memory card) that the drone stores new video and flight log data on.

-If so, after removing the SD Card from the dreon, you can use an SD Card Reader to copy the memory card contents onto your computer:
+In this case, after physically removing the SD Card from the drone, you can use an SD Card Reader to copy the memory card contents onto your computer:

 ![SD Card Reader](./Static/SDCardreader.png?raw=true "SD Card Reader")

+Remember to place the SD Card back into the drone afterwards.

 ## Drone Data Files